 Kazakhstan is trying to increase the generation, implementation and commercialization of innovations by organizing contests to stimulate innovative activities of enterprises and the public.
 In order to increase public awareness on innovation processes, outreach and sensitization programs should be given utmost priority.
-11

-The Kazakhstan Science, Technology and Innovation Report has benefitted from a number of field trips, interviews with relevant senior policy makers, workshops with the participation of scientists and policy makers, and thematic questionnaires with more than 100 experts, scientists and businessmen.
-This chapter presents a concise summary of the current landscape on science, technology and innovation in Kazakshtan with a set of policy recommendations to address the most urgent and fundamental problems as well as to expedite the positive momentum in moving the country towards an innovation-based economy.
+11 he Research Team has conducted field trips, interviewed with relevant senior policy makers, organized various activities with the participation of scientists and policy makers, and conducted questionnaire with more than 100 experts, scientists and businessmen.
+This chapter summarizes the findings of the report based on the analysis in the previous chapters and, as well as, data and information gathered through the field trips, the interviews, conferences and questionnaires.